Collaborne/html-echo/README.md

 html-echo
 =========

 `html-echo` dumps HTML bound to a String property directly into the DOM.
-The web component is built with [Polymer 1.x](https://www.polymer-project.org) and [D3](http://d3js.org).
+The web component is built with [Polymer 1.x](https://www.polymer-project.org).

 This components is hopefully obsolete sooner or later once Polymer supports directly dumping-HTML.
 See [Support question](https://github.com/Polymer/polymer/issues/1778#issuecomment-110072317)